isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-The parameter is expressed in seconds, so the example above will instruct the server to recycle declined leases after one hour.
+The parameter is expressed in seconds, so the example above instructs the server to recycle declined leases after one hour.

 There are several statistics and hook points associated with the decline handling procedure.
-The lease4_decline hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
-The declined-addresses statistic is increased after the hook returns (both global and subnet-specific variants).
+The ``lease4_decline`` hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
+The ``declined-addresses`` statistic is increased after the hook returns (both the global and subnet-specific variants).
 (See :ref:`dhcp4-stats` and :ref:`hooks-libraries` for more details on DHCPv4 statistics and Kea hook points.)

 Once the probation time elapses, the declined lease is recovered using the standard expired-lease reclamation procedure, with several additional steps.
-In particular, both declined-addresses statistics (global and subnet-specific) are decreased.
-At the same time, reclaimed-declined-addresses statistics (again in two variants, global and subnet-specific) are increased.
+In particular, both ``declined-addresses`` statistics (global and subnet-specific) are decreased.
+At the same time, ``reclaimed-declined-addresses`` statistics (again in two variants, global and subnet-specific) are increased.

-A note about statistics: The server does not decrease the assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
-While technically a declined address is no longer assigned, the primary usage of the assigned-addresses statistic is to monitor pool utilization.
-Most people would forget to include declined-addresses in the calculation, and simply use assigned-addresses/total-addresses.
+A note about statistics: The server does not decrease the ``assigned-addresses`` statistics when a DHCPDECLINE is received and processed successfully.
+While technically a declined address is no longer assigned, the primary usage of the ``assigned-addresses`` statistic is to monitor pool utilization.
+Most people would forget to include ``declined-addresses`` in the calculation, and simply use ``assigned-addresses``/``total-addresses``.
 This would cause a bias towards under-representing pool utilization.
-As this has a potential for major issues, ISC decided not to decrease assigned-addresses immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.
+As this has a potential to cause major issues, ISC decided not to decrease ``assigned-addresses`` immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.